ahmedcodein/salesware/README.md

 ## 3 Execution

-The sections explains the execution activity.
+This section explains the execution activity.
 The section begins with the Technologies used to develop SalesWare.
 It also provides a summary about the agile methodology implemented with brief summary about the project management performance evaluation.
 Another subsection is devoted to list all SalesWare features followed by a comprehensive testing documentation.
 A separate subsection is dedicated to discuss the bugs and a brief discussion on the public API of EmailJS service.
 The section then concludes with subsection dedicated for the deployment procedure.

 ### 3.1 Technologies Used